Albuquerque Museum of Art and History: Permanent exhibits

+La Jornada

+Located in the sculpture garden is the sculpture La Jornada, which was removed from public view in 2020 and later restored to the museum garden.

 Casa San Ysidro

-The Albuquerque Museum also operates tours for a late 18th-century house in Corrales, New Mexico called Casa San Ysidro.
+The Albuquerque Museum also operates tours for a late 18th-century house in Corrales, New Mexico, called Casa San Ysidro.
 The house features a recreation of a 19th-century rancho, including a family chapel, a central plazuela and an enclosed corral area.